ahmedshaaban1/ppp/PITCHME.md

 +++

-This is like me trying to solve four rubix cubes versus handing off four rubix cubes to my friends.
+This is like me trying to solve four Rubik's cubes versus handing off four Rubix cubes to my friends.

 +++